-    The pre-requisites for installing Docker are minimal, in general the most important factor is that your OS is up to date - on Linux systems you will need a relatively up to date kernel.
-To help with this we have provided some scripts to help with installation and setup on a Linux based system, found here.
+The pre-requisites for installing Docker are minimal, in general, the most important factor is that your OS is up to date - on Linux systems you will need a relatively up-to-date kernel.
+To help with this we have provided some scripts to help with installation and setup on a Linux based system, found below:

 To run the Budibase platform the minimum requirements are simply those required to install and run Docker, these can be found in the Docker documentation.

 For running in production, we recommend the use of a Linux host.
 If you run into any issues getting this setup we recommend checking the output of this script - if you are missing some services here you may need to perform a distribution upgrade.

 Once you have Docker fully installed the rest of the process should be simple!
 You'll want to download the following files to your host:

 - docker-compose.yaml - this defines the images used by Budibase and how to orchestrate them.

 - .env - this contains all the default settings for your Budibase platform.

 If you are planning to run the cluster in a production environment, you will want update the values in the secrets section of the